 It's fine.
 Five days after playing 33 minutes with nine players in Seattle, Portland flew to San Diego and ran out of gas.
-Pietra Tordin scored again because that's what Tordin does now.
-Three goals in three games.
-It wasn't enough.
+Pietra Tordin scored again, because that's what Tordin does now.
+Two starts, two goals to open 2026.
+It wasn't enough, and blaming Tordin is not on the table.
 The legs that won the war on Friday lost the battle on Wednesday.
 Context matters.

 Let’s get this out of the way: it’s fine.